 This young couple rushed to buy a $730K home — but now they can't sleep at night.
-Here's a 5-point checklist to know if you're actually ready to buy a house
+Here's a 5-point checklist to find out if you're actually ready to buy a house

 Ramit Sethi doesn't think homebuying is for everyone.

-The host of Netflix’s "How to Get Rich" and the YouTube channel "I Will Teach You To Be Rich" makes his opinion clear in Episode 111 on his channel.
+The host of Netflix’s "How to Get Rich" and the YouTube channel "I Will Teach You To Be Rich" makes his opinion clear in Episode 111.

 Don’t miss

-Super-rich Americans are snatching up prime real estate abroad as US housing slumps — but here's a sharp way to invest without having to move overseas
+Super-rich Americans are snatching up prime real estate abroad as US housing slumps — but here's a sharp way to invest without having to move overseas)

+Owning real estate for passive income is one of the biggest myths in investing — but here's how you can actually make it work

+Rich young Americans have lost confidence in the stock market — and are betting on these 3 assets instead.
+Get in now for strong long-term tailwinds

 In the video, Sethi speaks with a married couple — Jonathan and Shalom in Seattle — who just swapped their $1,800 a month rent for a $4,150 mortgage payment.
 As a result, Jonathan says he's started having near nightly panic attacks and the couple is fighting over whether to buy furniture.